ScrutiNews/proposal/Scrutinews Proposal/README.md

 <br/><br/>

 ## Summary:
 This is a proposal to create a news aggregation platform, starting with a prototype for cryptocurrency news, where articles are filtered and scrutinised to weed out false claims and prejudice, giving the reader a version of events they can trust.
-This proposal speculates on how a news scrutiny platform could be viable, given currently available technologies and market sentiment, and how the project could be funded and fuelled by a cryptocurrency ICO (Initial Coin Offering).
+This proposal speculates on how a news scrutiny platform could be viable, given currently available technologies and market sentiment, and how the project could be funded and fuelled by a cryptocurrency ICO (Initial Coin Offering).<br/><br/>

 ## Table of Contents